Cpptz/dd22480_lab_2/README.md

 ## Description
-The CI server handles HTTP requests on events.
-When there is a request the CI server sends the request to getRequestBody() to obtain the json data.
-The json data is parsed and saved as a commit.
-A pipeline is created holding a Git object, the repository URL and the unique commit ID.
-The pipeline clones the repository, does a checkout, compiles the repository and tests it.
+The CI server handles HTTP requests on Github push events.
+When there is a request, the CI server parses the request to extract to the url of the repository and the sha of the commit and then it runs a pipeline.
+The pipeline clones the repository, does a checkout, compiles the repository and tests it with *Maven* command.
 The pipeline result is notified by setting the commit status on the repository on Github.

+In total, we have three endpoints:
+* /webhook : handle events of github and triggers the pipeline
+* /history : displays an html formatted view of the history of the build
+* /file/:file_name : displays the file_name (used to display logs)

 ## Documentation